 I call B.S.

-This might work for some of us, but for many parents, unforeseen factors have led them to seek out new ways of disciplining and guiding their child, which is how many parents discover positive parenting.
+This might work for some of us, but for many parents, unforeseen factors have led them to seek out new ways of disciplining and guiding their children, which is how many parents discover positive parenting.

 Would you feel comfortable doing the work of an electrician, lawyer or chef without having any training and education in those fields?
 Imagine showing up as a blank slate on the first day and being asked to make a souffle or set up a circuit board, yikes!